Zweihander-Main/org-newtab/README.md

    In Firefox, head to `about:debugging#/runtime/this-firefox` and `Load Temporary Add-on` the `./build/firefox-mv3-prod` directory.
 Note that you'll have to do this every time you restart Firefox.
 4. `M-x org-newtab-mode`

+Note that you can get hot reloading in Chrome using `pnpm run dev` and using the `./build/chrome-mv3-dev` directory.
+The same won't work in Firefox due to security limitations.

 ## 🖥️ Dev Notes

 ### Technologies used: